chuanqisun/htmaa-2025/src/posts/week-10/index.md

 **Sequential Workflows Demand Pipelining**

 The mother mold → silicone mold → plastic cast workflow is inherently sequential, where any failure causes significant rework.
-However, by staggering multiple iterations in parallel, I could manage the long iteration cycles effectively and continuously integrate feedback into next iterations.
+However, by staggering multiple iterations in parallel, I could manage the long iteration cycles effectively and continuously integrate feedback into the next iterations.
 If I had worked in a strictly single-threaded manner, this project would have taken more than 60 hours.

 **Emotional Factors in Decision Making**